golden-headed-quetzal-1600-GettyImages-1252266111

 Distribution

-Central Andes: The Central Andes of Colombia, including departments like Caldas, Risaralda, Quindío, and Tolima, also host populations of the Golden-headed quetzal. - These regions offer suitable conditions in terms of elevation and forest cover for the bird to thrive.
+Central Andes: Includes departments of Caldas, Risaralda, Quindío, and Tolima where there are populations of the Golden-headed Quetzal.
+These regions offer fit conditions in terms of elevation and forest cover for the bird to thrive.

 Taxonomy